 This project provides resources for active, systematic identification and evaluation of emerging product-related hazards.
 Included in this project is testing to determine the utility of automated pre-screening of incident reports.
-The project also encompasses efforts on safety issues related to IoT/connected products issues within CPSC's jurisdiction, as well as Wearable (smart) products, and additive manufacturing (AM)/3-D printing, including work on voluntary standards development.
-The CPSC also will begin exploratory efforts related to the use of artificial intelligence/machine learning in consumer products.
-In addition, in coordination with EXC, the project includes work on evaluating ecommerce platforms to assess ways to effectively monitor the marketplace for Compliance support and to identify emerging hazards and to consider the implications of evolving supply chains.
+The project also encompasses efforts on safety issues related to IoT/connected products issues within CPSC's jurisdiction, as well as Wearable (smart) products, and additive manufacturing (AM)/3-D printing, including work on voluntary standards development, as directed by the Commission.
+CPSC staff will collaborate with external partners and SDOs, within existing resources, to begin exploratory efforts related to the use of artificial intelligence/machine learning in consumer products and identify areas where this technology is applicable to CPSC's mission and commence work in those areas.
+In addition, in coordination with EXC, the project includes work on evaluating e-commerce platforms to assess ways to effectively monitor the marketplace for Compliance support and to identify emerging hazards and to consider the implications of evolving supply chains.